 There are a variety of sealers and protective treatments available for stone.
 Some reduce porosity with no visible change to the look of the stone.
 Some enhance color.
 All of them inhibit staining.
 Anti-etch treatments are available for acid-sensitive stone countertops.
-Contact us to learn more about which type of sealing and protective treatments will fit your needs.
+Contact your stone restoration pro to learn more about which type of sealing and protective treatments will fit your needs.

-Impregnating sealer
+Impregnating Sealer